-Beginning a new fiscal year, the Chamber of Commerce for Brackettville and Kinney County, held its first regular meeting in the Board Room of the Fort Clark Springs Association Headquarters at 7:00 p.m. on Thursday, May 4.
+Beginning a new fiscal year, the Chamber of Commerce for Brackettville and Kinney County, held its first regular meeting in the Board Room of the Fort Clark Springs Association Headquarters at 7:00 p.m. on project has received from various sources since its inception last fall.
+The Board recognized the necessity for cancellation of the Chamber sponsored Golf Tournament which was to take place on May 6-7, on the Fort Clark Springs course.
+An insufficient number of golfers

+Thursday, May 4.
 Including newly elected Board Members, ten of the twelve Directors were present.
-In addition, a small representation of non-board members participated in the proceedings, with members at large having a voice on major topics.
+In addition, a small representation of non-board members participated in the proceed-